onfido/onfido-android-sdk/README.md

 **Note** `GENERIC` document type doesn't offer an optimised capture experience for a desired document type.

-##### Configuring Country
+- **Document type**

+The list of document types visible for the user to select can be filtered using this option.
+If only one document type is specified, users will not see the document selection screen or country selection screen and will be taken directly to the capture screen.

+Each document type has its own configuration class.

+- **Document country**

-This configuration allows you to specify country of origin of document
+The configuration function allows you to specify the document's country of origin.
+If a document country is specified for a document type, the country selection screen is not displayed.

-**Note**: You can specify country for all document types except **Passport**.
+**Note**: You can specify country for all document types except `Passport`.
+This is because passports have the same format worldwide so the SDK does not require this additional information.

-If you would like to specify country for driving license
+For example to only capture UK driving licences:

 ##### Java